 Unlike some who advertise, I am a local attorney.
 You can make an appointment to come see me whenever its convenient.
 If you prefer, we can do everything by telephone or video conference (except, of course, the Hearing).
-We will meet at least a couple of times before the Hearing to make sure you are fully prepared, know what to expect, and know how to handle yourself.
+We will meet and prepare at least a couple of times before the Hearing to make sure you are fully ready, know what to expect, and know how to handle yourself.

 You've paid into the system with every paycheck that had taxes taken out.
 Social Security has taken its share every time.
 Now that your ill or injured, and your doctor agrees that you cannot return to work, it's time for your benefits to be approved.